astronomer/docs/astro/environment-variables.md

 If you regularly use [Airflow connections](https://airflow.apache.org/docs/apache-airflow/stable/concepts/connections.html) and [variables](https://airflow.apache.org/docs/apache-airflow/stable/concepts/variables.html), Astronomer recommends storing and fetching them with environment variables instead of adding them to the Airflow UI.

-Airflow connections and variables are stored in Airflow's metadata database.
-Calling them outside of task definitions and operators requires an additional connection to Airflow's metadata database which is used every time the scheduler parses a DAG.
+Airflow connections and variables are stored in the Airflow metadata database.
+Calling them outside of task definitions and operators requires an additional connection to the Airflow metadata database which is used every time the scheduler parses a DAG.

-By adding connections and variables as environment variables, you can refer to them more easily in your code and lower the amount of open connections, which improves the performance of your database and resources.
+By adding connections and variables as environment variables, you can lower the amount of open connections and improve the performance of your database and resources.

 ### Airflow connections

 Use the Airflow [connection URI format](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#uri-format) to store connections as environment variables.
-The environment variable naming convention for Airflow connections is:
+The naming convention for Airflow environment variable connections is:

 - Key: `AIRFLOW_CONN_<CONN_ID>`
 - Value: `<connection-uri>`